-The Orange Barrel Media/Tom Wiscombe Architecture/MOCA/Walter P. Moore team combines uniquely qualified talents to respond to the City’s vision.
+On October 17, 2016 the City Council of the City of West Hollywood selected the winning team – Orange Barrel Media/Tom Wiscombe Architecture/MOCA/Walter P. Moore creative team to partner with the City on the Sunset Strip Pilot Creative Off-Site Advertising Sign.
+The concept proposes a unique site that catalyzes the Sunset Strip as a destination that honors creative media.
 Orange Barrel Media specializes in one-of-a-kind urban, large-format, outdoor advertising projects that engage the viewer.
 Tom Wiscombe Architecture provides a design that is rooted in the history, aesthetics, and forward-thinking nature of the Los Angeles region.
-MOCA, will actively support the curation of public art experiences.
-The concept proposes a unique site that catalyzes an innovative future for the Sunset Strip to be a visual destination that honors the creative media of both the moment and the future.
+MOCA will actively support the curation of public art experiences.

-On December 19, 2017, the City held a meeting to present the proposed project and receive input from community members.
+December 19, 2017, community meeting, materials presenting the proposed project and receive input from community members.

 - JCDecaux and Zaha Hadid Project Management Limited [PDF]

 Dame Zaha Hadid, DBE died unexpectedly on Thursday 31st March 2016.
 Founder of Zaha Hadid Architects, her legacy is enduring and embedded in the design studio she created.